Auslander regular algebras and Coxeter matrices: Preliminaries

 \section{Preliminaries}

-We assume that the reader is familiar with the basics on representation theory and homological algebra of finite dimensional algebras and refer for example to \cite{ASS} and \cite{ARS} for an introduction.
+We assume that the reader is familiar with the basics on representation theory and homological algebra of finite-dimensional algebras and refer for example to \cite{ASS} and \cite{ARS} for an introduction.
 For the basics on incidence algebras in representation theory we refer for example to the textbook \cite{S} and \cite{IM}.
-We assume that all algebras are finite dimensional algebras over a field $K$ and modules are finitely generated right modules unless otherwise stated.
+We assume that all algebras are finite-dimensional algebras over a field $K$ and modules are finitely generated right modules unless otherwise stated.
 We denote the projective cover of a module $M$ by $P(M)$ and the injective envelope of $M$ by $I(M)$.
+We denote the natural duality of a finite-dimensional $K$-algebra $A$ by $D=\Hom_K(-,K).$